IntentSoftware/docs/articles/howtos/create-new-decorator.md

 Go ahead and create your Application in Intent Architect that will be used to create the Module that will contain the new Decorator for the `StartupTemplate`.

-Once the generation is done, create a new Decorator called `StaticFileServerDecorator`.
+Once the application creation is complete, right-click on the `Module Builder` node to create a new Decorator called `StaticFileServerDecorator`.

 ![New Decroator](images/create-new-decorator/NewDecorator.png)